The Six Tastes: Bitter

 Bitters, Cravings, & Fat MetabolismBitters are the missing taste in the modern diet, but they are the most common taste in nature.
 Our ancestors subsisted on diets high in bitters for millennia.
 Naturally, in a bitter environment, sweet taste was rare and highly desirable.
 Our taste buds have not yet evolved for modern, convenient availability of sweet taste.

 Bitters are drying to the body, cause an increase in metabolism, and scrape fat.
+Because they stimulate bile production, and bile being a fatty substance, they help draw fats out of the liver and general circulation.
 Bitter purifies the body and dries up all secretions.
 Bitter resets the taste buds and destroys food cravings.
 By reducing fat and forcing the ego to confront displeasure, bitter taste increases ether element.

 Qualities of BitterBitters are light, cooling, clearing and drying.
 They alleviate Pitta and Kapha and cleanse the body of toxicity.
 Bitters create a descending action that alleviates dizziness and fainting from heat conditions like fevers.
 Bitters are used to treat fever because they also clear the blood plasma of impurities (ama) and sweet taste (kledaka Kapha).
 Bitter taste clears wounds and purifies the skin and muscle tissue.